Clafou/growthapp.net/backup/index.md

 # How to safeguard your data

-Do the following from time to time and before you replace your device:
+Do one of the following things from time to time and before you replace your device:

 ### Option 1: Export your data